dean7liu/SSANet/ReadMe.md

-# Further updates and explanations will be added to the code repository.
+# The explanations will be added to the code repository upon acceptance of the manuscript.